Photo credit: Pixabay.com

 6. Symmetrical Face

 An Austrian study found out that women prefer male faces that are symmetrical with evenly spaced eyes (which are often considered a sign of good health).

 7. With Alpha Male Features

 Heterosexual females tend to be physically or sexually attracted to men with traditionally masculine features such as a muscular frame, a square jaw, big nose and small yes.
 These physical traits often signify higher levels of testosterone, and are more common in “alpha males”, males with a set of personality traits that include directness, decisiveness, and intensity.

 Many women attracted to men’s eyes.
 The Eyes is the window to the person’s soul.
 The sincerity and character of the person can sometimes be glimpsed through the expression of his eyes.
 An eye movement can give a lot of clues to women with regard to the kind of men they are dating with.

 Moreover, researchers speculated that human beings are naturally drawn to what’s most familiar, and eye and hair color indicates familiarity and thus induces attraction.
 Women are usually attracted to men whose eye color is similar to those of their father’s.

 9. Nice Butt

 In one survey in the United Kingdom with 1000 respondents, women find the male body parts, according to rank, as the sexiest which can turn them on.
 Women are generally attracted to athletic men with nice butts.
 Some respondents wrote that they love those “half-moon” butts, while others preferred the “slightly curvaceous” ones.
 Men with honed hips are also attractive to women.

 Despite all these attractive physical traits, true love is beyond physicality.
-It also includes mutual self-giving, strength of character, good personal values, and the capacity to commit one’s self to marriage.
+It also includes mutual self-giving, a strength of character, good personal values, and the capacity to commit one’s self to marriage.